 Most exposures to personal care products occur in the home, but many also occur at salons.
 Your child may get bored while waiting for you to get your hair cut or nails done and may go "exploring."
 Manicurist tables are just the right height for a toddler to be able to reach the top.
 Few salons are baby-proof.

 Hair permanents and relaxers are dangerous in very small amounts, even if marked "no lye."
-They are made of strong bases which can cause severe burns to your child's mouth, throat and stomach.
-The burns may not show up immediately but develop over a few hours.
+They are made of strong bases and are known as caustics which can cause severe burns to your child's mouth, throat and stomach.
+The burns may not show up immediately, but may develop over a few hours.
 A child who swallows this type of product may appear fine right after the exposure, but will develop symptoms several hours later.

 Shampoos and conditioners are not poisonous even when medicated, but the detergents they contain are irritating and may cause nausea, vomiting and diarrhea.
 Hair sprays and gels contain alcohol, but in such small amounts that a taste does not present a problem.

 Nail primers, which are used to roughen the surface of the fingernail, are among the most dangerous products.
 They are highly acidic and can cause immediate, severe burns of your child's skin, mouth, throat and stomach.